 The issue we have to settle: tent or hammock?
-Camping hammocks have exploded in popularity in recent years, but are they all they’re cracked up to be?
-Over the past year, I’ve been toying around with my camping hammock to see how it measures up to my tent.
+Camping hammocks have exploded in popularity in recent years, but are they all cracked up to be?
+Over the past year, I have been toying around with my camping hammock to see how it measures up to my tent.
 The results might surprise you.
 Before trying hammock camping for yourself, check out our guide to basic hammock camping.

 Tent or Hammock | Hammock Camping Tips and More!